osundiranay/Azure-DataScience-AI-ML-------Lecture/README.md

-# Python Code for Data Science, AI, ML on Microsoft Azure
+# Python Codes for Data Science, AI, ML on Microsoft Azure

 Python code for implementing various AI, ML projects on Microsoft Azure could platform.
 A Microsoft Azure subscription is required since you will need a authorization key and an endpoint to deploy a model using these code.